Message Approval Workflows

 Submit for Approval

 Collaborate more effectively with your team on tone and content.
-Submit messages for approval if you need an extra set of eyes on your copy.
+Submit messages for approval if you need more eyes on your copy.
 Work effectively with clients and get the sign-off on important messages.

-In the Compose Window, create your message as usual.
+In Compose, create your message as usual.
 Select targeting options, upload a photo, edit metadata on a link post—all these settings will be applied to the message if/when submitted for approval.
-You have the option to submit the message as a draft, queued message or scheduled post.
+You have the option to submit the message as a draft, queued or scheduled post.

 Note: It is also possible to save the message as a draft without submitting it for approval.
-To do this, select the draft option without selecting any approvers.
+To do this, enable the This is a Draft toggle without selecting approvers.

-Team member(s) in the workflow you selected will receive email and in-app notifications when the message is submitted.
+Team members in the Approval Workflow selected will receive email and in-app notifications when the message is submitted.

 Note: Users with the Publish permission for a profile are not required to submit the message for approval, but they can if they'd like to have it reviewed by someone.
 Users with the Needs Approval or Can Reply permission will be required to submit the message for approval.

-After message are submitted, approvers will find an easy-to-use interface for approving or rejecting them from within the Publishing tab.
-Messages awaiting approval will appear in the Calendar, as well as the Needs Approval view.
+After messages are submitted for approval, they can be found in the Publishing section.
+Messages awaiting approval will appear in the Calendar, Drafts as well as Needs Approval.

 The Needs Approval section contains all of the messages waiting to be reviewed.
-Using the sidebar, you can toggle visibility of Scheduled, Queued, or Drafted messages.
+Filters in the right panel enable you to toggle visibility of messages across groups, specific Approval Filters, Authors, Workflows or Message Types.

 As an author, you can see any message you submitted and edit or delete them.